With this income, single parents belong to the top ten percent - Breaking Latest News

 You are in the top ten percent of single parents with a child under the age of 14 from 3155 euros a month.
 Anyone who has a child over the age of 14 belongs to the top ten percent with a net monthly income of 3,640 euros or more.

-Sea a study by the Bertelsmann Foundation single-parent families in Germany are most affected by poverty, with 43 percent considered low-income.
-Single parents with a child under the age of 14 have a median net income of just 1740 euros.
+Sea a study by the Bertelsmann Foundation are single-parent families in Germany most affected Poverty affected, with 43 percent considered low-income.
+Single parents with one Kind under 14 years have a median net income of just 1740 euros.

-According to the calculations of the economic research institute IW, this corresponds to the standard of living of a single person with a monthly net income of 1338 euros for each household member – in this case the single parent and their child.
+According to the calculations of the economic research institute IW, for each household member – in this case the single parent and their child – this corresponds to the standard of living of a single person with one monthly net income from 1338 euros.
 Compared to the total population, they are in the bottom quarter with this income.
 That means 77 percent of the population is richer.
 The top ten percent of single parents, on the other hand, have just the standard of living of a single person with a net income of 2430 euros per month.

 What is a median salary?